april-org/april-ann/CHANGELIST.md

 Master branch unstable release
 ------------------------------

+- Solved bugs at Matrix template constructor which affects to `rewrap` lua method, and to select method, which affects to `select` lua method.
 - Configured Lua package path to be in /usr/ instead of /usr/local/.
 It is the default place in Ubuntu.
 - Replaced `cpp_class_binding_extension` by `class_extension` function,